univstats

 Academic Overview

-St. Francis College is a private (not-for-profit), four-years institute located in Brooklyn Heights, New York.
+St. Francis College is a private (not-for-profit), four-years institute located in Brooklyn, New York.
 It is a Baccalaureate College - Diverse Fields by Carnegie Classification and its highest degree is Master's degree.

 The salary after graduation from St. Francis College varies by major programs where the average earning after 10 years is $50,300.
 You can check the average salary by the major programs on the area of study page.